Yo, I will be at Cobb’s Comedy tonight, 10:30, featuring for The Birthday Boys as part of SF Sketchfest.

 So yea – two great shows that I’m very lucky to be on before I go back into my video editing hide-away hole.
 Come on out and say hello.

 Fuck I’m the worst.
-So I’m in the SLO (San Louis Obispo) Comedy Festival which I’m very happy about but I’m such a lazy fuck I’m just posting about it now when my first show is, like, 4 1/2 hours away.
+So I’m in the SLO (San Louis Obispo) Comedy Festival which I’m very happy about but I’m such a lazy fuck I’m just posting about it now when my first show is, like, 4 1/2 hours away, I’m sorry that I have been sleeping a lot, but I love my new leg wedge pillow.
 Come see my shows if you live out there.
 I’m headlining the 8’oclock show tonight, which I obviously don’t deserve.
 Ok.
 Here’s the link.

 So its been a pretty great last few weeks of 2014.
 I featured for my good friend Kevin Camia at the Punch Line right before Thanksgiving, did Jason Mack’s Real Live Comedians last week, and had a great time dropping in at the Punch last night after having some pre-show drinks at the soon-to-be closed Empress of China.
 Did I post any of this stuff to my website beforehand?
 NOPE.
 Its how I roll: lazy-as-fuck style.
 So to change that how about promoting my only New Orleans show of the year, Andrew Polk’s Comedy Beast.
 December 30th, 8:30pm, the special guests are going to be sick: